Unusual Options Activity Insight: Moderna | Benzinga

 Unusual Options Activity Insight: Moderna

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $406.6.
+Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Monday.
+The stock price moved up to $430.86 following the option alert.

 - Option Type: SWEEP